Napoleon complex

-The Napoleon complex, also known as Napoleon syndrome and short-man syndrome, is a purported condition normally attributed to men of short stature or dwarfism, with overly aggressive or domineering social behavior.
-It implies that such behavior is to compensate for the subject's physical or social shortcomings.
+The Napoleon complex, also known as Napoleon syndrome and short-man syndrome, is a term to describe persons of short stature or dwarfism, typically men, who are perceived to have overly aggressive or domineering social behavior.
+There is the implication such behavior is to compensate for the subject's physical or social shortcomings or insecurities.
 Both commonly and in psychology, the Napoleon complex is regarded as a derogatory social stereotype.
-The Napoleon complex is named after Napoleon Bonaparte, the first emperor of the French, who was estimated to have been 5 feet 2 inches tall (in pre–metric system French measures), which equals around 1.67 metres, or just under 5 feet 6 inches in imperial measure.
+The Napoleon complex is named after Napoleon Bonaparte, the first emperor of the French, who was estimated to have been 5 feet 2 inches tall (in pre–metric system French measures), which equals around 1.67 metres or just under 5 feet 6 inches in imperial measure.
+Though Napoleon was close to average height for his era, British cartoonist James Gillray nonetheless popularized the myth of Napoleon being short.

+Research on whether short persons display higher levels of aggression or domineering behavior has produced mixed results.